 - Click "Next" until the utility has upgraded the firmware contained in your KeyCarbon USB.

 - You may notice that the caps lock/num lock lights flash during the upgrade.
-This is normal; it is the method used to verify the firmware upgrade.
+This is normal; it is the method used to activate the firmware upgrade process.

 Step 5: Verify Version Upgrade

 Type "phxlog" on the keyboard to bring the menu up.
 The firmware version should be newer, as shown in the diagram below.

 The firmware upgrade process has been thoroughly tested over the past few years on thousands of units, with a 100% success rate.